grouparoo/app-example-aws/README.md

    - Environment:
      - Choose to deploy the sample project first
      - `t2.micro` instances should be OK
-     - Set your Environment variables to connect to Redis and Postgres
+   - Deploy the Example Project
-   - Set the Environment variables to link up the application to the Postgres and Redis server, as well as enable the web server and workers.
+   - Set the Environment variables to link up the application to the Postgres and Redis server, as well as enable the web server and workers (while the example project is deployed).

-5. Create the CodeDeploy Pipeline to update the application
+5. Create the CodeDeploy Pipeline to update the application from your git repository

    - Do not use a `build` step, all you need is `Source` and `Deploy`